grochmal/hq-dw/README.md

 *   `Postgres headers` - On some operating systems the development headers are included in a different package (e.g. `postgres-dev` on Debian based distros).
 The headers are needed to compile the python bindings.

 *   `gcc` and `make` - We will compile the `python` bindings for the `postgres` database, we need these two to perform this.

 *   `Python 3` - We will use `python3`, the newest version of `python` since it deals with `utf-8` better than `python2`.
 This may not be the default version of python on your distro.

 *   `virtualenv3` - A python virtual environment for `python3`, not for
     `python2`.
 This is often packaged as a separate package by distros, i.e. there is one package for `virtualenv2` and one for `virtualenv3`.
-OSX has no `virtualenv3` equivalent see my [my answer on stack overflow][stov] for a workaround on OSX.
+OSX has no `virtualenv3` equivalent see my [answer on stack overflow][stov] for a workaround on OSX.

 *   `git` - To clone the warehouse pieces from `github`.

 [stov]: http://stackoverflow.com/questions/38292345/how-to-force-mkproject-virtualenvwrapper-to-use-python3-as-default/

-### |0x102| Postgres configuration
+### |0x103| Postgres configuration

-First of all we need to install a database.  `Postgres` will be our choice, there are plethora of way of installing it (OS repositories, `Postgres` own repositories, compiling from source, etc.) therefore we will not go into detail on this.
+First of all we need to install an `RDBMS`.
+And `Postgres` is our choice, there are plethora of way of installing it (OS repositories, `Postgres` own repositories, compiling from source, etc.) therefore we will not go into detail on this.
 Instead we will make a couple of assumptions about the installation